irrdnet/irrd/docs/users/queries/whois.rst

 The two styles can not be combined in a single query, but can be mixed in a single TCP connection.

+There is one special case: if a query starts with the RIPE style flag ``-V <user-agent>``, followed by an IRRD style query, the IRRD style query will be processed, e.g. ``-V my-client !aAS-EXAMPLE``.
+This is for backward compatibility with whois clients that assume only RIPE style queries exist, and always prepend this flag to the user's query.

 IRRd style queries
 ------------------
 * ``!!`` activates multiple command mode for raw TCP sockets.
 The connection